-- Apply appropriate plumbing and ensure that there is Monitor the mitigation works 6 Impact on traffic - Try to achieve zero road accident 0.
-Impact on traine - Comply with Highway Law, 2000 - Comply with Highway Law, 2000 - Set up signage for speed mint at appropriate places - Avoid over loading of truck - Avoid over loading of truck - Keen a log book for each vahiale - Reep a log book for each venicle - Schedule venicular movements - Monitor the mitigation actions 7.
-Occupational health and safety issue - Plan and manage for a safe and healthy atmosphere inside the factory - Try to achieve zero accidents - Comply with Factory Acts, 1974; Boiler Law, 2015; Workmen Compensation Act, 1923 - Also comply with NEQ guideline for emission and noise by ECD - Educate, train and supervise workers for good working practice, good safety practice and good health and hygiene practice - Educate, train and supervise them for skill, for operation of equipment, for handling for chemicals (eg. lime, sulphur) - Keep all machinery/equipment well-maintained and well-operated - Provide adequate PPEs - Carefully plan for emergency procedure - Provide First Aid and Firefighting training - Display addresses and phone numbers of Red Cross Society, Ambulance Service, Fire brigade etc. so that every one can easily see - take out insurance for the factory, also take out fire insurance - Monitor the mitigation actions 8.
-Potential social issue - Prevent or minimize negative impact on socio- economic life of the local - Build and maintain good relation with locals - Hold public consultation from time to time - Educate the workers for etiquette, and respect the custom and tradition of the locals - Manage misbehaviours and social illness of workers
+- Apply appropriate plumbing and ensure that there is no leakage of waterMonitor the mitigation works 6.
+Impact on traffic - Try to achieve zero road accident o.
+Impact on dame - Comply with Highway Law, 2000 - Set up signage for speed limit at appropriate places - Educate and train the drivers for defensive driving - Avoid over loading of truck - Conduct public education campaign for road safety - Keep a log book for each vehicle - Schedule vehicular movements - Monitor the mitigation actions 7.
+Occupational heal safety issue th and - Plan and manage for a safe and healthy atmosphere inside the factory - Try to achieve zero accidents - Comply with Factory Acts, 1974; Boiler Law, 2015; Workmen Compensation Act, 1923 Also comply with NEQ guideline for emission and noise by ECD - Educate, train and supervise workers for good working practice, good safety practice and good health and hygiene practice - Educate, train and supervise them for skill, for operation of equipment, for handling for chemicals (eg. lime, sulphur) - Keep all machinery/equipment well-maintained and well-operated - Provide adequate PPEs - Carefully plan for emergency procedure - Provide First Aid and Firefighting training - Display addresses and phone numbers of Red Cross Society, Ambulance Service, Fire brigade etc. so that every one can easily see - take out insurance for the factory, also take out fire insurance - Monitor the mitigation actions 8.
+Potential social is sue - Prevent or minimize negative impact on socio- economic life of the local - Build and maintain good relation with locals - Hold public consultation from time to time - Educate the workers for etiquette, and respect the custom and tradition of the locals - Manage misbehaviours and social illness of workers